linemanjs/lineman/README.md

 The Hello World code shows off JST compilation, CoffeeScript, and Less.
 When you edit a source file, your changes are usually reflected by the time you can refresh your browser.

-#### Server
+#### Server-side APIs

 Lineman has a very narrow focus: helping you build client-side apps as a collection of ready-to-deploy static assets.
 That said, almost all nontrivial client-side apps require some interaction with a server, and no developer could be expected to write working code without either faking the server-side or plugging the client and server together.
-Lineman offers supports both!
+Lineman offers support for both!

 ##### Stubbing server-side endpoints

-Lineman projects can define API services using [express](http://expressjs.com) in `config/server.js` by exporting a function named `drawRoutes`.
+Users may define custom HTTP services to aid development in `config/server.js` by exporting a function named `drawRoutes`.
 Here's a trivial example:

 ``` javascript
 module.exports = {